standardhealth/fsh-ae/input/pagecontent/index.md

 * This IG focus is narrowly scoped to only _the adverse reporting section_ and directly relevant relationships of an adverse event.
 It does not attempt to model all of the metadata found in a Case Report Form (CRF) or the entire format of the entire trials report conformant with the NCI Clinical Trials Monitoring Service (CTMS).
 * This IG focuses on CTCAE terms as the reference for AE terms and grades.
 MedDRA, while recognized, is scoped to only those MedDRA lower-level terms (LLT) for which there is a CTCAE 5.0 mapping.
-* References to mCODE artifacts, where applicable, are to [mCODE v1.5 FHIR IG (STU2)](http://build.fhir.org/ig/HL7/fhir-mCODE-ig/branches/master/index.html) currently targeted for the HL7 May 2021 ballot.
+* References to mCODE artifacts, where applicable, are to [mCODE v1.16.0 FHIR IG (STU2)](http://hl7.org/fhir/us/mcode/2021may/index.html).
 * CTCAE 6.0, currently in early draft development, is out of scope.
 * The following standards, while noted, will not be the focus of this IG version: CTEP Adverse Event Reporting System (AdEERS), and CDISC adverse event reporting in CDASH and SDTM.